-Dr. Chung is an industrial designer and design educator interested in developing pedagogical methods, materials, and techniques to enhance students’ design competency that meets what the 21st century asks for.
-He received a Ph.D. degree from the Institute of Design, Illinois Institute of Technology (IIT) in Chicago where he focused on developing a theoretical framework of early prototype use to foster design collaboration, and an M.A. degree from Industrial design department at the Ohio State University and a B.A. from Konkuk University in South Korea.
-Dr.Chung started his design career as a kitchen furniture designer at ENEX in South Korea and worked as a design intern at Battelle Memorial Institute in Columbus, Ohio and LPK in Cincinnati, Ohio.
-While pursuing his doctoral degree at the Institute of Design, IIT, he also taught a foundation course, called “Introduction to Product Design” for non-design background students.
-He joined Carleton’s design program in 2007 and is currently an associate professor and a graduate program coordinator.
+Dr. Chung is an industrial designer and design educator interested in research on individual and collective creativity of designers, strategic research on design thinking, and pedagogical research to improve students’ design competency to meets the demand of the 21st century.
+He received his bachelor’s degree from Konkuk University in South Korea and his master’s degree from the Ohio State University’s department of industrial design.
+After several years of design practices, he joined the Ph.D. program at the Institute of Design at Illinois Institute of Technology (IIT) in Chicago and received his doctoral degree focusing on developing theoretical frameworks for the use of early prototype to facilitate interdisciplinary collaboration in 2009.
+Dr.Chung started his design career as a kitchen furniture designer at ENEX in South Korea and worked as a design research intern at Battelle Memorial Institute in Columbus, Ohio, and LPK in Cincinnati, Ohio.
+While pursuing his doctoral degree at the Institute of Design, IIT, he taught a foundational course, called “Introduction to Product Design” for non-design background students.
+He joined Carleton’s design program in 2007 and is currently an associate professor.

-His research endeavour led him to be invited to participate in several government-funded projects in Korea that allowed him to establish a partnership with a number of prestigious industry partners as well as design universities in Korea.
+His research endeavour led him to be invited to participate in several government-funded projects in Korea that allowed him to establish a partnership with a number of prestigious industry partners as well as a design department in universities in Korea.